After Roe, the network of people who help others get abortions see themselves as 'the underground'

 Abortion rights advocates worry Idaho is a harbinger of where more states may be headed.
 Here, abortion is banned with very limited exceptions at all stages of pregnancy, and a law signed by the governor but temporarily blocked forbids adults from helping minors leave the state for abortions without parental consent.
 Recently, the U.S. Supreme Court heard arguments about Idaho's enforcement of its abortion ban in hospital emergencies.

-Carol Tobias, president of the National Right to Life Committee, said laws like Idaho's protect the unborn.
-While she doesn't know if anything can be done to prevent people from helping others get abortions, she said, “I would certainly wish that they wouldn’t do it."
+Carol Tobias, president of the National Right to Life Committee, said such laws protect the unborn.
+While she doesn’t know if anything can be done to prevent people from helping others get abortions, she said, “I would certainly wish that they wouldn’t do it.”

-But Luna and others consider their work mutual aid, as essential to the community as a volunteer fire department.
+But Luna and others consider their work mutual aid essential to the community.

 “I wouldn’t be able to live with myself if I just acted scared and didn’t do the things that I do,” said the single parent of three boys, who uses the pronoun they.
 “I know I’m put here to do this.”

-Luna is a full-spectrum doula, aiding in births as well as abortions, and trains others how to be abortion doulas.
-They mostly provide remote support, advice, answers to questions throughout the abortion process and referrals to resources like plancpills.org, the Northwest Abortion Fund, out-of-state clinics and domestic violence shelters.
+Luna is a full-spectrum doula, aiding in births as well as abortions.
+Most abortion work is remote, providing support, advice, answers to questions and referrals to resources like abortion funds.

-“We’ve always found a way to make sure people get help no matter what that help is," Luna said.
+“We’ve always found a way to make sure people get help no matter what that help is,” Luna said of their group.

-Sometimes, that's getting to an abortion clinic.
-Luna once flew to Colorado with a woman whose fetus died at 28 weeks gestation, staying by her side for the two-day procedure.
-“She needed somebody just to be there for emotional support and tell her what to expect,” Luna said.

-They also care for people after abortions.
-One April morning, eight women — from Idaho, South Dakota and Nebraska — requested aftercare kits.
-Luna assembled them on the couch, pink-and-purple braids falling in front of their face as they filled packets with supplies like sanitary pads, Advil, over-the-counter stomach and nausea medicines and red raspberry leaf tea.
+That also includes caring for people after abortions.
+One April morning, Luna assembled aftercare kits on the couch, pink-and-purple braids falling in front of their face as they filled packets with supplies like sanitary pads, Advil, over-the-counter stomach medicines and red raspberry leaf tea.

-Before going to the post office, Luna loaded their vehicle with big boxes of condoms for the evening’s “packing party” — where volunteers would assemble other prevention-focused kits to give away.

-Planned Parenthood of Maryland also has a three-person navigator program, which handles an influx of patients from restrictive states like West Virginia or places like Virginia, where the procedure is allowed until the third trimester but demand is so high that many people can’t get appointments.

-“What we’re doing is just making it so that they can access something safer, sooner and with less complications,” said Tica Torres, who oversees the others on the team.

-Abortion opponents, meanwhile, try to steer people away from ending their pregnancies and toward centers they say also provide support like pregnancy-related information, parenting classes and baby supplies.
+Abortion opponents try to steer people away from ending their pregnancies and toward centers they say also provide support like pregnancy-related information, parenting classes and baby supplies.

 For someone “not sure how she is going to move forward and trying to figure out what resources are available for her if she wants to carry the pregnancy to term, there is support” at about 3,000 locations nationwide, said Tobias, of the Right to Life Committee.
 “That is definitely the better way to go.”

+Some people facing unplanned pregnancies find answers online, like DakotaRei Belladonna Frausto, a 19-year-old student at San Antonio College in Texas.
+They sought an abortion a couple of years ago and came across a Facebook group, and eventually decided to start their own private Facebook group where people can share abortion resources and experiences.

-Many of the two-dozen volunteers who gathered at a Boise community center for Luna’s “packing party” shared their stories as they assembled boxes containing emergency contraception, condoms and information about accessing abortions.
+In April, about two dozen people gathered at a Boise community center to help Luna assemble boxes containing emergency contraception, condoms and information about accessing abortions.

-Customers ask daily about the supplies, she told the couple, especially emergency contraception.
-Teens often duck in to grab them.

 Castillo said she’s glad to help.
 When she suffered a miscarriage in 2021, her doctor prescribed the same pills used in medication abortion.
-She wonders what would happen if she needed those pills today.
+She wonders what would happen if she needed them today.

 “Now, everything is on fire,” she said.
 “The good thing is, there are mutual aid programs that are willing to stand up for us.” ___